kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-verify-otp.md

 2. OTP codes are hashed before storage
 3. OTP codes have a 10-minute expiration time (increased from 5 minutes)
 4. OTP codes are cleared after successful verification
-5. Tokens are generated only after successful verification
-6. Rate limiting should be implemented to prevent brute force attacks
+5. Rate limiting should be implemented to prevent brute force attacks
-7. Failed OTP attempts should be logged for security monitoring
+6. Failed OTP attempts should be logged for security monitoring
+7. No authentication is required as this endpoint is used in multiple scenarios

+## Authentication Flow

+This endpoint is used in multiple scenarios:
+1. **Email verification during signup**: User verifies email after registration
+2. **Phone verification**: Authenticated users verify phone numbers
+3. **Password reset verification**: User verifies OTP during password reset

+After email verification during signup, users are redirected to the login page to authenticate with their credentials.

+## Related Endpoints
+- [Signup](endpoint-auth-signup.md) - User registration that triggers OTP
+- [Login](endpoint-auth-login.md) - Authentication after email verification